 - Click on 'Users & Groups'.

-- Click on the Apple logo in the top left corner of your screen.
+- Click the Apple logo in the top-left corner of your screen.

 How often should I restart my MacBook?

-I forgot my MacBook password.
-What should I do?
+If I forgot my MacBook password.
+What's next?